Call of Duty: Modern Warfare II (2022 video game): Reveal

 In February 2022, Activision confirmed that a sequel to Call of Duty: Modern Warfare would be released later that year, alongside a new iteration of Call of Duty: Warzone.
 The game's title, Modern Warfare II, was revealed in April 2022.
 A month later, Activision released another teaser, which featured the key arts of the main characters of the game, as well as a release date of October 28, 2022.
-On June 2, 2022, a live-action trailer was released, on the same day, Steam responded to a tweet from the official Call of Duty Twitter account, strongly suggesting the game would be released on Microsoft Windows via the Steam platform, in addition to Battle.net.
+On June 2, 2022, a live-action trailer was released, on the same day, Steam responded to a tweet from the official Call of Duty X account, strongly suggesting the game would be released on Microsoft Windows via the Steam platform, in addition to Battle.net.
 The first trailer for the game was released on June 8, showcasing gameplay from the campaign mode, as well as confirming the game's release on Steam, Battle.net, and the eighth and ninth generation consoles.
 Modern Warfare II marks the first time since 2017's Call of Duty: WWII that a Call of Duty title released on the Steam platform.
 In September 2022, Activision held the "Call of Duty Next" showcase where they revealed a multiplayer gameplay trailer, details on the Spec Ops mode, Call of Duty: Warzone 2.0, and the DMZ extraction game mode.

 Release

 The multiplayer beta for Modern Warfare II started for PlayStation 4 and PlayStation 5 players on September 16, and for Windows, Xbox One, and Xbox Series X/S players on September 22.
 The beta officially ended on September 26 at 3pm EDT across all platforms before the launch on October 28, 2022.
 Pre-orders of all editions grant "early" access to the open multiplayer beta.
 The Vault Edition grants access to a "Red Team 141" operator pack, a "FJX Cinder Weapon Vault" pack, plus access to the Battle Pass of a Season for Modern Warfare II (dependent on the time of purchase), and double XP tokens.
-In addition, the Vault Edition also included the "Ghost Legacy Pack", which granted 12 Ghost operator skins and 10 weapon blueprints for the M4A1 assault rifle for use in Call of Duty: Modern Warfare and Call of Duty: Warzone.
+In addition, the Vault Edition also included the "Ghost Legacy Pack", which granted 12 Ghost operator skins and 10 weapon blueprints for the M4A1 assault rifle for use in Modern Warfare (2019) and Call of Duty: Warzone.
 Unlike the previous cross-gen titles, Modern Warfare II offers no standard editions for the eighth-generation consoles, but only a cross-gen edition for all platforms, in addition to the Vault Edition.
 Pre-ordering also granted early access to the campaign a week earlier on October 20.
+The game became available on Xbox Game Pass on May 1st, 2025, across Game Pass Ultimate, Game Pass Premium, PC Game Pass tiers.